Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-api.md

 # BNB Liquid Staking API

-To integrate with AVAX Liquid Staking, use the functions, smart contract addresses, and examples below.
+To integrate with AVAX Liquid Staking, use the smart contract functions and examples below.

 ## Stake AVAX and claim aAVAXb